-- 3.9.1 Re-declared distances will be utilised in the event of an infringement of the runway and associated cleared and graded area or an obstacle limitation surface. - 3.9.2 Re-declared distances shall comply with the requirements of CAP 168 at all times. - 3.9.3 Calculation of re-declared distances will be undertaken by the ATSM/OSCM with assistance from the duty airport manager, RFFS OIC and duty ATCO - 3.9.4 Re-declared distances will be instigated if, on examination, an obstacle cannot be immediately removed. - 3.9.5 Initially, the precise position of the obstacle is to be fixed in three dimensions as follows: - distance from runway end to nearest part of obstacle (meters); - distance from runway centreline to nearest part of obstacle (meters); - height of obstacle, including tail plane if appropriate (metres). - 3.9.6 Once the position of the obstacle is fixed an assessment of available runway can be made.
+- 3.9.1 Re-declared distances will be utilised in the event of an infringement of the runway and associated cleared and graded area or an obstacle limitation surface. - 3.9.2 Re-declared distances shall comply with the requirements of CAP 168 at all times. - 3.9.3 Calculation of re-declared distances will be undertaken by an approved provider (e.g. APDO) where identified as required - 3.9.4 Re-declared distances will be instigated if, on examination, an obstacle cannot be immediately removed. - 3.9.5 Initially, the precise position of the obstacle is to be fixed in three dimensions as follows: - distance from runway end to nearest part of obstacle (meters); - distance from runway centreline to nearest part of obstacle (meters); - height of obstacle, including tail plane if appropriate (metres). - 3.9.6 Once the position of the obstacle is fixed an assessment of available runway can be made.
 Generally, the intention will be to use the runway taking off away from the obstacle and landing towards the obstacle on the opposite runway if it is located towards one end of the runway.
-Landing over the obstacle is to be avoided if possible, because of the necessary marking and lighting of a displaced threshold. - 3.9.7 An amendment shall be issued to the required staff for the calculation of revised distances.
+Landing over the obstacle is to be avoided if possible, because of the necessary marking and lighting of a displaced threshold. - 3.9.7 An amendment shall be issued to the required staff for the calculation of revised distances. - 3.9.8 Further information on Re-declared distances is contained within CIMS/BA/AO 006 Aerodrome Safeguarding Procedures